 The thought of sitting down to a meal and eating it paralyzed me.
-Having a bowl of ice cream- was not even an option.
+Having a bowl of ice cream- wasn’t even an option.
 Weighed down by shame, I scolded myself because, “I knew better.”
 Yet I’d reached an all time new low (both metaphorically and literally).
-As my body shrunk- my anxiety, obsessive thoughts, and self-loathing grew exponentially.
+While my body shrunk- my anxiety, obsessive thoughts, and self-loathing expanded exponentially.

 A full life wasn’t even on my radar